 This introductory module introduces students to the course, showing them the course structure and outlining the learning outcomes.

 This module looks at the key concepts and definitions of ‘Direct, Plan and Improve’.
 Students will learn to differentiate key terms, including ‘vision’, ‘mission’, ‘methods’, ‘operating model’ and ‘scope of control’.

 The module then goes on to discuss planning management at various levels, along with the roles of governance, compliance, and management.

 Finally, it discusses value, outcomes, costs, and risks, as well as how they relate to direction, planning, and improvement.

-This module describes elements which are to be directed and planned, and how to use key principles and methods for direction and planning.
+This module describes elements that are to be directed and planned and how to use key principles and methods for direction and planning.

 This module looks at Governance, Risks, and Compliance (GRC) and the principles and methods relating to it.

 By the end of the module, students will be comfortable with identifying the purpose and role of GRC, as well as integrating the principles and methods into ITIL 4’s Service Value System (SVS).